ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 In this project I created visualisations to communicate the historical narrative of the gender gap in different fields of study.

-I also practiced some techniques to remove chartjunk and maximise the data-ink ratio, with the aim of having these visuals work effectively as standalone artefacts.
+I also practiced some techniques to remove chartjunk and maximise the data-ink ratio, with the aim of having these visuals work effectively as standalone artifacts.

 It's quite interesting to see how the gaps have trended over time in different fields, and in my opinion, even more so to notice my responses to the results, which raise all sorts of interesting questions about my own conditioning and biases.